What Distinguishes Chapin?

-For more information on girls' schools and their myriad benefits, please visit the National Coalition of Girls' Schools (NCGS) website by clicking here.
+For more information on girls' schools and their myriad benefits, please visit the International Coalition of Girls' Schools (ICGS) website by clicking here.

 Chapin’s college-preparatory curriculum focuses on the total development of each student, from her academic progress to her social and emotional health.
 Through the liberal arts, athletics and clubs, fine and performing arts and enriching social activities, a Chapin education challenges the minds of students while providing the foundation for a lifetime of curiosity, creativity, intellectual achievement and an understanding of the power of empathy and compassion.